joulev/blog/posts/learning-next-js-part-1-how-i-started.md

-Since I attended the Hackerschool, although I was far from being able to use React myself, I at least got a good overview of the fundamental working of the library, and how it differs from the traiditional HTML-CSS-JS method.
+Since I attended the Hackerschool, although I was far from being able to use React myself, I at least got a good overview of the fundamental working of the library, and how it differs from the traiditional HTML&ndash;CSS&ndash;JS method.
 So, when I started [the official React tutorial](https://reactjs.org/tutorial/tutorial.html), I could study it pretty quickly.